Atom: History of atomic theory

-In philosophy

-The basic idea that matter is made up of tiny indivisible particles is an old idea that appeared in many ancient cultures.
-The word atom is derived from the ancient Greek word atomos, (Note: A combination of the negative term "a-" and "τομή" (tomḗ), the term for "cut".) which means "uncuttable".
+The word atom is derived from the ancient Greek word Atomos, (Note: A combination of the negative term "a-" and "τομή" (tomḗ), the term for "cut".) which means "uncuttable".
 However, this ancient idea was based in philosophical reasoning rather than scientific reasoning.
 Modern atomic theory is not based on these old concepts.
 In the early 19th century, the scientist John Dalton found evidence that matter really is composed of discrete units, and so applied the word atom to those units.

+Philosophy

+The basic idea that matter is made up of tiny indivisible particles is an idea that appeared in many ancient cultures.
+These ancient ideas were based on philosophical reasoning rather than scientific evidence, and modern atomic theory is not based on these old concepts.
+That said, the word atom is derived from the term atomos ("uncuttable") used by the Greek philosophers Leucippus and his pupil Democritus, who developed this idea in the 5th century BC.